-Students have the right to appeal a grade and request a reconsideration of the assigned grade; however, they must provide sufficient, tangible evidence to support their request for a re-examination of the assigned grade.
+Students have the right to appeal a grade and request a reconsideration of the assigned grade within one month subsequent to the issuance of the grade; however, they must provide sufficient, tangible evidence to support their request for a re-examination of the assigned grade.
 Reasons for reconsideration of a grade appeal may include:

-- Miscalculation of marks; - Misgrading of a paper, project or exam; - Application of an evaluation or grading system which was not included in the course syllabus; - A departure from the instructor's previously announced standards; - Assignment of a grade on some basis other than the student's performance in the course; - Demonstrable evidence of discrimination or prejudice in the assignment of the grade;
+- Miscalculation of marks; - Misgrading of a paper, project or exam; - Application of an evaluation or grading system which was not included in the course syllabus; - A departure from the instructor's previously announced standards:

-Arbitrary assignment of grade (lack of consistent and equitable standards for grading).
+- Assignment of a grade on some basis other than the student's performance in the course; - Demonstrable evidence of discrimination or prejudice in the assignment of the grade; - Arbitrary assignment of grade (lack of consistent and equitable standards for grading).